brisbanemakerspace/bms-wiki/tools/digifab/adventurer4.md

 *A picture of our adventurer 4*

 # Recommended Uses
 Our Adventurer 4 can be used for printing many different objects.
-It's setup to print with ABS which gives a great surface finish, and strong, structurally sound parts.
+It's setup to print with ABS or PLA which gives a great surface finish, and strong, structurally sound parts.
 Use it for printing brackets, enclosures and other small parts.
 For faster and cheaper prints, swap out the standard 0.4mm nozzle for a 0.6mm nozzle.
 You can also print high temperature filaments like ABS, PLA, PC, PETG, PLA-CF or PETG-CF. Note that we only keep ABS and PLA in stock, BYO for other filament types.

 # Specifications
 **Usage Cost:** $2/hr (50% discount for BYO filament, see staff)